gsbark/TopGNN/README.md

 ### 1. Set Up the Environment

-Create a virtual environment containing all the dependencies and then configure the Python interpreter in MATLAB.
+Create a virtual environment containing all the dependencies and then configure the Python interpreter in MATLAB:

 ```matlab
 pyenv('path_to_topgnn-env/python');